aboladelawal/alx-system_engineering-devops/README.md

-This is a repo for shell basics
+Thisis a README file for this project